 GrayLine Tours offers transportation packages that include express admission to Celebration in the Oaks and other park attractions.
 Buses depart at 6pm on Monday, Wednesday, Friday, and Saturday from Dec 5-22 and Dec 26-29 from their French Quarter ticket office at the foot of Toulouse St. on the Mississippi River.
 More information is available here

 For more information on Celebration in the Oaks, call 504-483-9415, email firstname.lastname@example.org or visit their website, www.celebrationintheoaks.com.

-New Orleans City Park’s 1,300 acres offer a wide variety of attractions including the amusement park, botanical garden, golf, tennis, walking and jogging paths, and ancient oak trees.
-Offers an array of venues...
+New Orleans City Park’s 1,300 acres offer a wide variety of attractions including the amusement park, botanical garden, golf, tennis, Cafe Du Monde, boat and bike rentals and ancient oak trees.
+Offers an array of...